RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 For this payment network, a request contains one payment address.
 The balance of the request is computed by reading all the inbound transfers to the payment address.
 To pay the request, the payer has to perform a normal transfer to the payment address.
 Outbound transfers are not taken into consideration to compute the request's balance.
 The address must be created exclusively for the request since every inbound transfer to the addresses are considered as payments.
-For example, if a Bitcoin request is created with a payment address that has already received 1 BTC, the request balance will be 1 BTC even though the payee hasn't received any fund from the payer.
+For example, if a Bitcoin request is created with a payment address that has already received 1 BTC, the request balance will be 1 BTC even though the payee hasn't received any funds from the payer.

-Similar to the payment address, in this payment network we can set a refund address that follows the same rules (it also need to be exclusive to the request).
-The final balance of the request will be substraced by the inbound transfers to the refund address.
+Similar to the payment address, in this payment network, we can set a refund address that follows the same rules (it also needs to be exclusive to the request).
+The final balance of the request will be substracted by the inbound transfers to the refund address.

 ### Reference based